Argument: Validity

-Deductive arguments may be either valid or invalid.
-If valid, it has a conclusion that is entailed by its premises; if its premises are true, the conclusion must be true.
+In terms of validity, deductive arguments may be either valid or invalid.
+An argument is valid, if and only if (iff) it is impossible in all possible worlds for the premises to be true and the conclusion false; validity is about what is possible; it is concerned with how the premises and conclusion relate and what is possible.
 An argument is formally valid if and only if the denial of the conclusion is incompatible with accepting all the premises.

-The validity of an argument depends not on the actual truth or falsity of its premises and conclusion, but on whether the argument has a valid logical form.
+In formal logic, the validity of an argument depends not on the actual truth or falsity of its premises and conclusion, but on whether the argument has a valid logical form.
 The validity of an argument is not a guarantee of the truth of its conclusion.
 A valid argument may have false premises that render it inconclusive: the conclusion of a valid argument with one or more false premises may be true or false.

 Logic seeks to discover the forms that make arguments valid.
 A form of argument is valid if and only if the conclusion is true under all interpretations of that argument in which the premises are true.
 Since the validity of an argument depends on its form, an argument can be shown invalid by showing that its form is invalid.
 This can be done by a counter example of the same form of argument with premises that are true under a given interpretation, but a conclusion that is false under that interpretation.
 In informal logic this is called a counter argument.

 The form of an argument can be shown by the use of symbols.
 For each argument form, there is a corresponding statement form, called a corresponding conditional, and an argument form is valid if and only if its corresponding conditional is a logical truth.
 A statement form which is logically true is also said to be a valid statement form.
 A statement form is a logical truth if it is true under all interpretations.
 A statement form can be shown to be a logical truth by either (a) showing that it is a tautology or (b) by means of a proof procedure.

 The corresponding conditional of a valid argument is a necessary truth (true in all possible worlds) and so the conclusion necessarily follows from the premises, or follows of logical necessity.
 The conclusion of a valid argument is not necessarily true, it depends on whether the premises are true.
 If the conclusion, itself, is a necessary truth, it is without regard to the premises.